-When your system begins to slow down, the first place some people turn is to the Task Manager to see what is causing the problem.
+When your system begins to slow down, some people first turn to the Task Manager to see what is causing the problem.
 In recent years, one of the issues people are seeing is the System and Compressed Memory taking up all their computer disk, memory, or CPU power.

-In general, this process should only be using a minor amount of the memory, CPU, and disk, but if you noticed it has become a processing power dominator, this article can help you resolve the issue.
+This process should generally only use a minor amount of memory, CPU, and disk.
+Still, if you notice it has become a processing power dominator, this article can help you resolve the issue.

 Keep in mind that the System and Compressed Memory app will use a lot of memory when the system is idle.

-What Causes System and Compressed Memory Processing Error?
+What Causes System and Compressed Memory Processing Errors?

 There are a few underlying causes for this system error: